NVIDIA/DIGITS/examples/siamese/README.md

 ![Network Topology](network-topology.png)

 This model uses two instances of LeNet to map each of the MNIST images from a pair of images into a representation of two neurons.
-On this model, a contrastive loss layer is used with a margin of `1` therefore the training objective is to map images of different classes to points that are at least `1` unit appart (L2 distance wise) and images of the same class to points that are as close as possible to each other.
+On this model, a contrastive loss layer is used with a margin of `1` therefore the training objective is to map images of different classes to points that are at least `1` unit apart (L2 distance wise) and images of the same class to points that are as close as possible to each other.

 ## Verification